-At first glance, the DITY Program may seem to be more trouble than it's worth -- after all, you have to take care of your own moving arrangements and expenses, rather than have the government do it for you.
-But if you do a little planning and put forth a bit of effort, doing a DITY move offers significant advantages over a normal military move.
-For example, you can get the following from a DITY move:
+At first glance, the PPM Program may seem to be more trouble than it's worth -- after all, you have to take care of your own moving arrangements and expenses, rather than have the government do it for you (for some, keeping track of all the receipts is a major hassle by itself).
+But if you do a little planning and put forth a bit of effort, doing a PPM move offers significant advantages over a normal military move.
+For example:

-If you're ready to take advantage of the DITY program make sure you follow each of the steps outlined below:
+If you're ready to take advantage of the PPM program make sure you follow each of the steps below:

 Step 1.
-Apply for the DITY move by scheduling an appointment with your base Personal Property Transportation Office (PTO).
-A PTO representative will cover all factors of the program in detail, and provide you with all forms and instructions you need.
-Foremost among these is the DD Form 2278 (Application for DITY Move and Counseling Checklist).
+Apply for the PPM move by scheduling an appointment with your base Personal Property Transportation Office (PTO) -- this is your opportunity to ask specific questions about your move and get the low-down on the PPM program.
+A PTO representative will provide you with all forms and instructions you need.
+Foremost among these is the DD Form 2278 (Application for Move and Counseling Checklist).
 Other forms you may need to fill out or provide include:

-Only after applying for and being authorized for a DITY move can you proceed with the move.
-If you make a partial DITY move (i.e., only shipping a certain amount of household goods), make sure you work out all the details with your PTO representative.
-Note that you will not receive full government payment for your DITY move until after your move.
+Only after applying for and being authorized for a PPM move can you proceed with the move.
+If you make a partial PPM move (i.e., only shipping a certain amount of household goods), make sure you work out all the details with your PTO representative.
+Note that you will not receive full government payment for your PPM move until after your move.

 Step 2.
 Decide on your type of move.
 Will you be doing this all yourself?
 Will you have packers help?
 Will you have a moving company take care of the actual transport?
 Nail down these arrangements as soon as possible.